msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 #### How to open and close the Information Panel ?

+If you are using a large screen, the information panel will be automatically opened for you.
+However, on an average sized screen, the information panel will be closed by default.

 To open the Information Panel, you can tap on the `More` button, located in the top right corner of the Outbound Shipment view.

 You can close by tapping on the `X Close` button, on the top right corner of the information panel.